-- xv.
-Annually review and adopt the council's training plan following a review of the current skill sets of Councillors and Clerk.
-This to be budgeted for and published. xvi.
+- xiv.
+Review the current skill sets of Councillors and Clerk and adopt the council's training plan for the year ahead; - xv.
+Review and adoption of the council's training plan following a review of current skill sets of Councillors and Clerk.
+Budget implications must be considered and the plan published; - xvi.
 Review and adoption of appropriate standing orders and financial regulations; - xvii.
-Review of inventory of land and other assets including buildings and office equipment; and appropriate annual risk assessment. - xviii.
-Confirmation of arrangements for insurance cover in respect of all insurable risks; xix.
-Review of the Council's and/or staff subscriptions to other bodies; xx.
+Review of inventory of land and other assets including buildings and office equipment including an appropriate annual risk assessment; - xviii.
+Confirmation of arrangements for insurance cover in respect of all insurable risks; - xix.
+Review of the Council's and/or staff subscriptions to other bodies; - xx.
 Review of the Council's complaints procedure; - xxi.
-Review of the Council's policies, procedures and practices in respect of its obligations under Freedom of Information and General Data Protection Regulation (GDPR) legislation (see also standing orders 11, 20 and 21); - xxii.
-Review of the Council's policy for dealing with the press/media; xxiii.
+Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); - xxii.
+Review of the Council's policy for dealing with the press/media; - xxiii.
 Review of the Council's employment policies and procedures; - xxiv.
-Review Policies: Welsh Language, Grants, Social Media, Email, Address Protocol, S6 Biodiversity Report, Payments to Members, Equality and Diversity. - xxv.Review website, accessibility and all related matters. xxvi.
-Review Burial Board regulations, charges and related matters.
+Review of policies relating to Welsh Language.
+Grants, Social Media, Email Address Protocol, S6 Biodiversity Report, Payments to Councillors, Equality and Diversity, Financial and Management Risk xxvii.
+Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972.